 The finished product!
 These were definitely a hit with my friends and we had such fun sampling each flavor.
 I really dig the red and green (which tastes like sour apple).
 My husband preferred the lemon.
 They are also fun to mix a bit!

 A very simple and yummy way to enjoy these is over ice with some Sprite!
-The green one I’m calling Beast A La Mode, in honor of the Seahawks win.
+The green one I’m calling Beast A La Mode, in honor of the Seahawks win (note: this post was written in 2014 when the Seahawks won the Super Bowl…ah, those were the days).
 It’s green Skittles vodka, Sprite, and a splash of half and half.
 Delicious!

 I think the ratio of this recipe was perfect.
 You could definitely get the essence of Skittles in the final drink.